About Us

 What will I find there?

 The Contact Centre offers a large play area equipped with a variety of toys and games.
-There is no charge to use the Centre and tea, coffee, squash and biscuits are available throughout the session.
-Small voluntary donations towards running costs are always gratefully received.
+There is no charge to use the Centre and tea, coffee, squash are available throughout the session.
+Voluntary donations towards running costs are always gratefully received.
 We ask that the parent with whom the child is living introduce the child to the Centre before contact takes place.

 Do I meet my ex-partner?